Benefits of open access publishing

-On this page you will find out five key benefits of open access, and the important factors to consider when thinking about publishing open access.
+On this page you will find five key benefits of open access and the important factors to think about when considering publishing open access.

-Research published open access (OA) is available to anyone across the globe, at any time.
-Greater visibility can result in increased readership and citations of your research.
+Open research is available to anyone across the globe, at any time.
+Greater visibility can result in increased readership and citations of your research article.
 Both can help your career and funding prospects.

 Examples of open access articles that gained wide visibility and made an impact in the research world: